 The Complaint Submission Number is a unique number that identifies your complaint.
 If you need to submit new or additional information to the Hotline regarding your complaint, it is best to reference this number in your communication for reference purposes.

 The Hotline conducts a preliminary review of the information as well as any evidence of wrongdoing you submitted to our office.
 The Hotline subsequently coordinates any necessary in depth review by officials responsible for conducting investigations, audits, inspections, evaluations, or other reviews.
-If the complainant waives confidentiality, the opportunity for the OIG to seek action by SBA program officials or entities outside of the SBA to address the complaint may be possible in instances that the OIG makes a determination further internal review or action is not warranted or possible.
+If you waive confidentiality, the opportunity for the OIG to seek action by SBA program officials or entities outside of the SBA to address the complaint may be possible in instances that the OIG makes a determination further internal review or action is not warranted or possible.

 Due to confidentiality and privacy concerns for our complainants and other interested parties and due to concerns related to preserving the integrity of our reviews and investigations, the SBA OIG has adopted a policy of not providing status updates.
 Individuals desiring a status update may seek to obtain one by submitting a Freedom of Information Act (FOIA) request asking for "...documents sufficient to determine the current status of complaint number...".